wso2/open-healthcare-docs/en/docs/fhir/guides/expose-fhir-apis.md

 - Build custom integration flows to transform legacy data formats into FHIR resources and expose them as FHIR APIs.
 - Allow 3rd party developers to consume FHIR APIs through the Developer Portal.

-WSO2 Open Healthcare solution consists of an API Management component which has been developed using WSO2 API Manager as the base product and installing Healthcare related modules via the Open Healthcare APIM accelerator distribution.
+WSO2 Healthcare Solution consists of an API Management component which has been developed using WSO2 API Manager as the base product and installing Healthcare related modules via the Open Healthcare APIM accelerator distribution.

-This section discusses the basic steps and the key concepts of FHIR APIs in the WSO2 Open Healthcare.
+This section discusses the basic steps and the key concepts of FHIR APIs in the WSO2 Healthcare Solution.

 ## Prerequisites

-- Install and setup WSO2 Open Healthcare solution. [link to QSG]
+- Install and setup WSO2 Healthcare Solution. [link to QSG]
 - Deployed Integration API/s.
     - To see the response payloads

 ## Expose the integration as a FHIR API

-WSO2 Open Healthcare allows you to expose an existing FHIR integration service as a managed FHIR REST API.
+WSO2 Healthcare Solution allows you to expose an existing FHIR integration service as a managed FHIR REST API.

 If you have already built your FHIR integration service, you can follow the steps given below to expose it as a managed API in a standard FHIR server.